Peperomia obtusifolia (L.) A.Dietr.

 Peperomia antoni, Peperomia bayatana, Peperomia commutata, Peperomia cruciata, Peperomia cuneifolia, Peperomia daiquiriana, Peperomia dodecatheontophylla, Peperomia earlei, Peperomia fieldiana, Peperomia floridana, Peperomia gollii, Peperomia hemionitidifolia, Peperomia lunana, Peperomia mentiens, Peperomia palmae, Peperomia peninsularis, Peperomia petenensis, Peperomia pyrolifolia, Peperomia romaensis, Peperomia valerioi, Piper cuneifolium, Piper humile, Piper milleri, Piper obtusifolium, Rhynchophorum floridanum, Rhynchophorum obtusifolium

-Peperomia obtusifolia is a bushy plant, up to 12 inches (30 cm) tall, with thick, erect stems.
-Leaves are waxy, dark green, elliptic and up to 6 inches (15 cm) long.
-Small, greenish-white flowers appear from late spring to early fall on spikes up to 5 inches (12.5 cm) long.
-They are interesting but not particularly showy.
+Peperomia obtusifolia is a bushy plant with thick erect stems and waxy dark green leaves.
+It grows up to 12 inches (30 cm) tall.
+Leaves are elliptic and up to 6 inches (15 cm) long.
+The flowers are interesting but not particularly showy.
+They are greenish-white and appear on up to 5 inches (12.5 cm) long spikes from late spring to early fall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).